Larpoux/tau_doc/pages/fs/fs-README.md

 - URL
 - Streams

-The Flutter Sound recorder can record sounds from:
+The Flutter Sound recorder can record sounds to:

 - Files
 - Streams